WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 example, three of the transmitters had issues towards the end of the run (pending investigation) and had to be swapped out with spares.
 The current system was purchased in 2010, with an expected lifespan of 10 years.

+> What's happening to the old radio mic system - given they still work and are supported by Sennheiser (repair of a
+> transmitter is only £95 when they do occasionally die)?
+Seems silly to be duplicating kit especially when it's so
+> spenny!

+Whilst it is cost-effective to maintain, the old system will be used in conjunction with the new system when needed, but as a secondary system (apart from the specific setup for The Improv Musical which will remain on the old system due to the increased wear and tear).

+> Why don't we just wait until the old system gives up completely?
+Hiring is always an option in an emergency?

+We have budget to do it now, and the old system would probably give up in the next couple of years at a guess, at any point.
+We don't want it to break just before we actually need them for something and then have to go through the whole process of getting and testing new mics (also assuming we have budget for it).

+Hiring with little notice may also not be an option for events like Fringe, when everything is already being hired for other Fringe shows.

 ## Finance